sreubenstone/thenestomir/README.md

 - We plan on VERSIONING the series (e.g., v1.1, v1.2, as users contribute...our goal is to build a timeless series…one that people read 200 years from now)
 - Earn Perk Points by participating in discussions on web and on discord (1 like from moderator = 1 Perk Point)

-[See the offical Rules & Rewards doc](https://docs.google.com/document/d/12luzhhrRYnxpkwq94KIs0MvAgISujhLuVamU0S4sqbg/edit?usp=sharing) to learn more about our community participation details.

 ### Contributing

 - Submit a pull request to the main branch of _The Nestomir_ or _The Nestomir Digital repositories_ (instructions will go here for writers)